silbusch/ST25_SpatioTemporalModeling/README.md

   Without elevation variable &nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp; With elevation variable
 </p>

-The models that include elevation have a greater overlap in their predictions.
+The models that include height do not necessarily have greater overlap.
+The performance of the models depends on the randomly distributed train test data set.
 ## Challenges

 _The species has a very specific, fragmented habitat in mountainous areas.
 With a finer grid (currently approx. 4 km resolution), the differences could be better captured, but this requires a lot of computing power.